Vxschlxfner/Linux-start-menu/README.md

 # Linux-start-menu
-This is a startmenu for linux(tested for Debian10)
+This is a startmenu on linux(tested for Debian10)

 ### CHANGE THE PATHS